Large-scale nonconvex optimization: randomization, gap estimation, and numerical resolution: Stochastic Frank-Wolfe algorithm

-In this section, we address the numerical resolution of the relaxed problem (and the original problem) under Assumption \ref{ass2}.
+In this section, we address the numerical resolution of the randomized problem (and the original problem) under Assumption \ref{ass2}.
 Let us mention that this convexity assumption is natural for the application problems described in the introduction.
 It allows the application of the Frank-Wolfe algorithm (also called conditional gradient algorithm) \cite{Dunn1978}, for which convergence can be established.
 The Frank-Wolfe algorithm requires to solve at each iteration a subproblem.
 Here, the subproblems can be decomposed in $N$ optimization problems, which can be solved in parallel.
 This property is particularly interesting, since we aim at solving instances of \eqref{pb:aggre} with large values of $N$.
 We do not detail here the practical resolution of the subproblems, which can only be investigated case by case.
-Instead, we make the following assumption.
+Instead, we make the following assumption. { Let us set $\mathcal{A} \coloneqq \left\{ \nabla f (y) \, \mid\, y\in \conv(G(\mathcal{X})) \right\} \subset \mathcal{E}$. \begin{assumption} For all $i=1,\ldots,N$, for all $\lambda \in \mathcal{A}$, the problem